dfransiscaf/dfransiscaf1/lambda-deploy/README.md

   ![Added trigger](https://github.com/user-attachments/assets/1e25b95b-2113-4273-9f5c-5485448c7bbb)

 ## ✅ Result
-* Recognized necessary IAM policy permissions to enable a Lambda function to other AWS resources
+* Configured IAM policies to enable Lambda functions to access required AWS resources
 * Created a Lambda layer to satisfy an external library dependency
 * Created Lambda functions that extract data from the database and send reports to users
 * Deployed and tested a scheduled Lambda function that invokes another function